publicinnovation/openorg/chapters/2_need-and-opportunity.md

 But Goldsmith argues that culture is not so immutable:

 >“So how might community leaders open up space for breakthrough civic accomplishments?
-They can do so by promoting a culture of innovation, providing information and forcing transparency, sponsoring events that create opportunities for social discoveries, and offering protection for those whose efforts, whether successful or not, challenge the status quo (Goldsmith, 74).”
+They can do so by promoting a culture of innovation, providing information and forcing transparency, sponsoring events that create opportunities for social discoveries, and offering protection for those whose efforts, whether successful or not, challenge the status quo (74).”

 He further articulates the role of civic entrepreneurs:

 >“Civic progress requires that those who advocate for new interventions build a community of engaged citizens with the power to demand change in social-political systems.
 This is true whether the barriers come from iron triangles, bureaucrats, unions, or incumbent providers.
-Civic entrepreneurs enter the social realm to make a difference&mdash;to perform&mdash;and their passion and talent are often distinct from the legitimacy enjoyed by incumbent providers or the political support enjoyed by the well connected (Goldsmith, 140).”
+Civic entrepreneurs enter the social realm to make a difference&mdash;to perform&mdash;and their passion and talent are often distinct from the legitimacy enjoyed by incumbent providers or the political support enjoyed by the well connected (140).”

 We can't wait for a change in culture to happen from within the system.
 Instead, we need to create a positive disruption from the outside.